josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/♻️_data_exhaust_uk_law.md

 ---

-## 1️⃣ The Exact Legal Risks Institutions Face When They Admit Exhaust Is Identifiable
+### 1️⃣ Legal risks when institutions admit exhaust is identifiable

-The moment an institution acknowledges that data exhaust counts as **personal data**, a cascade of obligations and liabilities activate.
+The moment an institution acknowledges that data exhaust counts as **personal data**, a cascade of obligations and liabilities activates.
 The main risks are:

-### ✔ **Full UK GDPR applicability**
+#### ✔ Full UK GDPR applicability

 Admitting identifiability triggers:
 - lawful basis requirement,
 - transparency duties,